sarabaftab/DSA-Logs/README.md

 # DSA Solutions

-This repository contains solutions to various Data Structures and Algorithms (DSA) problems from LeetCode and other coding platforms.
-The goal is to practice and improve problem-solving skills.
+This repository contains solutions to the **NeetCode 150** challenge, covering essential Data Structures and Algorithms (DSA) problems from LeetCode.
+The goal is to build a strong foundation in problem-solving and algorithmic thinking.

 ## Repository Structure
-- Each file corresponds to a different problem.
+- Each file corresponds to a different problem from the NeetCode 150 list.
-- Solutions are implemented in JavaScript, with potential expansion to other languages.
+- Solutions are implemented in JavaScript (may expand to other languages later).
 - Optimized approaches and explanations are included where necessary.

 ## Purpose
-- Track progress in DSA.
+- Track progress through the NeetCode 150 Challenge.
-- Share solutions for reference.
+- Share solutions for reference and learning.
-- Improve coding skills and algorithmic thinking.
+- Improve coding skills and algorithmic problem-solving.

 ## Contributions
 This is a personal practice repository, but others are welcome to explore the solutions.